A Whistleblower’s Query: ‘My Employer Is Committing Fraud … Now What?’

 Many employees and contractors do not want to come forward to report fraud of illegal activity because they are worried about retaliation.
 An employee who reports fraud could be fired or demoted, which could impact their ability to provide for their family.
 However, state and federal whistleblower protection laws provide a cause of action for anyone who suffers retaliation for reporting illegal activity.

 The False Claims Act provides relief from retaliatory actions against whistleblowers.
-If an employee or contractor is fired, demoted, suspended, threatened, harassed or discriminated against because they reported fraud or cooperated with investigators, the individual may have a claim for damages and other equitable relief.
+If an employee or contractor is suspended, demoted, fired, threatened, harassed or discriminated against because they reported fraud or cooperated with investigators, the individual may have a claim for damages and other equitable relief.
 This includes:

 - Reinstatement with the same seniority status